paula-forteza/active-citizen/README.md

 ## Work for next release
 *end of May 2016*

-- Integrate Tensorflow for recommending posts to users
+- Integrate PredictionIO for recommending posts to users
-- Integrate Tensorflow for recommending groups to users
+- Integrate PredictionIO for recommending groups to users
+- Integrate Tensorflow for classifying categories and point sentiment
 - Add more notification types

 ## Documentation